timklapdor/uimagine-website/_events/partnerships-and-the-business-of-distance-education.md

   twitter: ''
   linkedin: ''
   bio: |-
-    Sir John Daniel’s work has been recognised with national honours by the three countries in which he has lived: France – Ordre des Palmes Académiques: Chevalier ‘pour services rendus à la culture française (en Ontario)’ (1986); Officier: ‘pour services rendus à la culture française (au Royaume-Uni)’ (1991); United Kingdom – Knight Bachelor ‘for services to higher education’ (1994); Canada – Officer of the Order of Canada ‘for his advancement of open learning and distance education in Canada and around the world’ (2013).
+    Sir John Daniel’s work has been recognised with national honours by the three countries in which he has lived - France – Ordre des Palmes Académiques: Chevalier ‘pour services rendus à la culture française (en Ontario)’ (1986); Officier: ‘pour services rendus à la culture française (au Royaume-Uni)’ (1991); United Kingdom – Knight Bachelor ‘for services to higher education’ (1994); Canada – Officer of the Order of Canada ‘for his advancement of open learning and distance education in Canada and around the world’ (2013).

     He was educated at Christ’s Hospital and then obtained a First in Metallurgy at Oxford and the Doctorat ès-Sciences Physiques at the University of Paris.
 Later he demonstrated his commitment to lifelong learning by taking 25 years to complete a part-time Master’s degree in Educational Technology at Sir George Williams/Concordia University.
 The internship for that programme, which took him to the UK Open University in 1972, was a life-changing experience.
 He saw the future of higher education and wanted to be part of it.

     This quest took him on an international odyssey with appointments at the École Polytechnique, Université de Montréal (professeur assistant/ agrégé, 1969-73); Télé-université, Université du Québec (Directeur des Études, 1973-77); Athabasca University (Vice-President for Learning Services, 1978-80); Concordia University (Vice-Rector, Academic, 1980- 84); Laurentian University (President/Recteur, 1984-90); The Open University (Vice-Chancellor, 1990-2001); UNESCO (Assistant Director- General for Education, 2001-04); and the Commonwealth of Learning (President, 2004-12).

-    He now works on various international projects: as Education Master in the Beijing DeTao Masters Academy, China; Senior Advisor to Academic Partnerships International; Research Associate at Contact North | Contact Nord; and Chair, pro bono, of the UWC (United World Colleges) International Board.
+    He now works on various international projects as Education Master in the Beijing DeTao Masters Academy, China,
+    - Senior Advisor to Academic Partnerships International;
+    - Research Associate at Contact North | Contact Nord;
+    - and Chair, pro bono, of the UWC (United World Colleges) International Board.

-    Among Sir John’s 350+ publications are his books Mega-Universities and Knowledge Media: Technology Strategies for Higher Education (Kogan Page, 1996) and Mega-Schools, Technology and Teachers: Achieving Education for All (Routledge, 2010).
+    Among Sir John’s 350+ publications are his books Mega-Universities and Knowledge Media Technology Strategies for Higher Education (Kogan Page, 1996) and Mega-Schools, Technology and Teachers Achieving Education for All (Routledge, 2010).

     Sir John is an Honorary Fellow of St Edmund Hall, Oxford University (1990), the College of Preceptors (1997) and the Commonwealth of Learning (2002).
 He won the Symons Medal of the Association of Commonwealth Universities in 2008 and his 32 honorary degrees are from universities in 17 countries.

   photo: ''
   presentation: "/uploads/partnerships-crock-presentation.pdf"
   case-study: ''